siddhu1716/PreCog_Submission/Task_2/README.md

 ```

 and we have encountered a mismatch in the weights and configuration of the model and even wi th the OCR model

+The above files are the progress that we have made in solving those issues and even in the task , but failed to accomplish it on time